partcoffee/partcoffee.github.io/case-sketchbook.md

 permalink: /case-sketchbook/
 ---

 Sketchbook is a series to encourage a solid foundation for any creative project.
-It's an ongoing campaign to mark the launch of this website. <a href="http://twitter.com/share?text=How To Start Sketching" target="_blank">Share</a> the articles for a chance to win a prize!
+It's an ongoing campaign to mark the launch of this website. <a href="http://twitter.com/share?text=How%20To%20Start%20Sketching" target="_blank">Share</a> the articles for a chance to win a prize!

 A full case-study will be posted here at the end of the campaign.